 You May Need Emotional Support Too

-If stress is a common factor in your life, regardless of the source, you may need additional support coping with the thoughts and feelings associated with stress and healing chronic stress.
+If chronic stress is a common factor in your life, regardless of the source, you may need additional support coping with stressful thoughts and feelings and healing chronic stress.
 Sometimes our thoughts and feelings can trigger more stress such as, “I should be more productive,” “Why do I feel so tired?”
 Feelings such as shame, fear, hurt and anger can compound the stress response as well.

 Working with a therapist can help you bring these pieces together to support you in creating a healthier relationship with yourself from the inside out.
 Whether managing symptoms of chronic stress or working on the root causes of your stress, you can begin to feel greater ease and calm in your life.

 Contact our therapists in Houston to find out more about how we can help you overcome and heal chronic stress.
 To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.
-To learn more about chronic stressors and how to relieve stress and live a fuller life.
+We also offer online therapy for convenience and flexibility

 Sign up to be notified of group and workshop dates.